ChernovDmitriy/Injection-Holder/README.md

 ![VERSION](https://api.bintray.com/packages/chernovdmitriy/InjectionHolder/InjectionHolder/images/download.svg)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

-`Injection Holder` is a lightweight library that helps to to save _DI components_ (sush as Dagger2 components) and any other objects.
+`Injection Holder` is a lightweight library that helps to to stay alive _DI components_ (sush as Dagger2 components) and any other objects.
-Also it can use for saving any objects in _Activity/Fragment_ (with LifecycleCallback help)
+It automatically works in _Activity/Fragment_ (with LifecycleCallback help)

-That's not all!
-You can use it in your _custom views_ and any objects, that can be recreate
+That's not all! :) You can use it in your _custom views_ and any objects, that can be recreate

 ## Capabilities
-_Injection Holder_ has next features:
+`Injection Holder` has next features:
 - _DI Component_ stay alive when _Activity/Fragment_ recreated
 - Automatic creating and destroying of _DI component_ in Activity/Fragment without boilerplate code
 - Also available for using in custom views